 As a result, each affiliate of the applicant (unless an excluded business) must be considered in determining whether the Employee Threshold Test or the Small Business Concern Test is satisfied.
 Entities are considered SBA affiliates based on certain factors, including 50% or more equity ownership, overlapping management and identity of interest.
-The SBA has stated that additional guidance would be forthcoming regarding the application of its affiliation rules.
+However, for purposes of the PPP, participation by a business in an employee stock ownership plan ("ESOP") does not result in an affiliation between the business and the ESOP.